GaelL42/boss_voicer/README.md

 What is it they say?
 Third time's the charm?
 Let's see if that's true.
 To arms!
 You might be an incapable fighter, but at least you're persistent.
 Shall we?

-Also has a singular voiceline for Minimus ("Welcome, Grand Champion.") for debugging purposes.

 # Sol Heredit Overhead dialogue lines (can appear on every attempt) :
 Let's start by testing your footwork.